This article was first published on 5 September 2019, and has been updated to include the latest developments.

 Here’s your definitive guide to understanding what digital banks are – and what they are not.

 TLDR: What’s Happening With Digital Banking Licenses?

-Announcement of successful applicants is expected to be made in mid-2020, and we can probably see the first digital banks serving clients from 2021.
+Based on timeline estimates, the earliest we can probably see the first digital banks serving clients is from 2021.

 Companies like Grab, Razer and Singtel have expressed they are reviewing the digital banking framework and are open to exploring the feasibility of entering the digital banking market.

 In addition, the digital full banks will be subjected to restrictions, such as deposit caps for individual customers and caps on the total amount of deposits it can hold, starting at $50 million.
 The restrictions will be gradually loosened as the digital bank demonstrates its ability to manage risks and run operations robustly.